Maket-AI/frontend-engineer-test-boilerplate/README.md

-# Maket - Frontend Take Home Assignment
+# Maket - Fullstack Take Home Assignment

 This is a boilerplate repository for take-home assignments for the Frontend Engineer role.